rAnnuth/stablerls/HOW_TO_CONTRIBUTE.md

 3. Develop and change the code
 4. To contribute your work change the remote repository `git remote add upstream https://github.com/rAnnuth/stablerls.git`
 5. Create a new branch and push your code
+6. Check if everything still works as expected by running the Pytests in the ./Test folder
 6. Create a pull request where you document your changes